substrate-asia/hackathon-2023-winter/docs/GDD.md

     - Food is essential for sustaining the human population, allowing them to flourish and grow.
 It can be obtained from a variety of tiles.

 - **Wood**:
     - Wood is mainly used for constructing and upgrading buildings.
-The most common tile to harvest wood is the forest tile.
+The most common tile to harvest wood is the tree tile.

 - **Stone**:
     - Stone is used primarily for building structures and can also be used as a primitive weapon.
 It is typically harvested from cave and mountain tiles.